Clastify logo

 • The average kinetic energy of the particles depends on absolute temperature, so hotter gas particles move faster on average.

 An elastic collision is a collision in which the total kinetic energy of the colliding particles is unchanged.
-A single particle may speed up or slow down after a collision, but the total for the particles involved is conserved.
+A particle may speed up or slow down after a collision, but the total for the particles involved is conserved.

 An intermolecular force is an attractive or repulsive interaction between molecules or particles.
 The ideal gas model deliberately ignores these forces; real gases do not.